17 min read

 Geospatial Analytics: What Is It & How Can It Give You a Competitive Edge?

-Geospatial analytics is a huge and growing market.
-It was estimated that the global geospatial analytics market grew to $12 billion in 2020, with an annual growth rate of 16%.
-This blog post will teach you the basics of geospatial analytics, specifically for property analysis, and its uses across business settings.
-You’ll learn what this field entails and how companies can use it for their own purposes.
+Geospatial analytics is a massive and growing market.
+It’s estimated that the global geospatial analytics market grew to $78.5 billion in 2023 and could top $141.9 billion by 2028 at an annual growth rate of 12.6%.
+This blog post will teach you the basics of geospatial analytics, specifically for property analysis and its uses across business settings.
+You’ll learn what this field entails and how companies can use it to achieve numerous objectives.

 So what is geospatial analytics?